wwarne/dogpile_breaker/README.md

 The only required components are a serializer and a deserializer for data.
 The deserializer should raise `CantDeserializeError` if an error occurs.

+user-provided serializer/deserializer should be non-blocking or offloaded to executor if CPU-heavy (e.g., pickle on large objects can block event loop).
+Consider performing serialization via run_in_executor if payloads are big.

 **Runtime Configuration:**
 Additional settings passed to `CacheRegion.configure()` are usually sourced from a configuration file.
 These settings are often available only at runtime, resulting in a two-step configuration process.